 Breaking down the answer into two main areas, ‘short-term goals’ and ‘long-term goals’ is a great way to tackle the question.
 Short-term goals are a great starting point for talking about your skills and applying them to the role.
 Whereas, long-term goals can demonstrate an understanding of the company and explore ways that goals can be supported together.

-In a previous blog, we gave tips on the ‘why should we hire you?’ question and though it isn’t always easy or natural to talk highly of yourself, once you have identified these skills you will be able to push them further by thinking about your goals.
+It isn’t always easy or natural to talk highly of yourself, once you have identified these skills you will be able to push them further by thinking about your goals.

 To help you tailor your answer to the question, ‘what are your future goals’, we’ve given our advice on points to consider if you are interviewing for a HR, IT or marketing role.
 Ultimately, how you respond to the question will depend on the skills expected from you in each of the respective professions: